kangaroo0726/dna_decoding_full_stack/README.md

 The current verified frontend status is 12 passing tests across 4 test files, with linting and the production build passing.
 Backend tests require the dependencies in `requirements.txt` to be installed in the active Python environment.

+GitHub Actions runs the backend and frontend checks on every push and pull request.
+The workflow uses Python 3.14 and Node.js 22, installs each project's dependencies, runs `pytest` for the backend, and runs the frontend test and lint commands.

 ## Development Progress

 ### Stage 1: Core Application and Documentation (Complete)